snek-git/microcluster/README.md

 ## Live Demo

 There is a working manager node with two worker nodes set up on Google Cloud.
-You can interact with this system using the following IP address:
+You can interact with this system using the following IP address and port:

 ```
-34.27.180.196
+34.27.180.196 5001
 ```

 To use this demo system, replace `<manager_ip>` in the usage instructions below with this IP address.